gyrogami logo

 If the offender is guilty, each submitter would receive the full fine amount minus their non-refundable $100 submission fee, which covers administrative costs.
 If 15 people report the incident, the bad driver would be paying out a minimum of $30,000!
 One incident could be so expensive they would never drive again.
 Any outstanding debt means no driver's license.

 Suspended drivers would think again: first infraction is jail-time, 10+ times the fine, loss of license for 10 years.
 Second is much longer in the slammer, 25+ times the fine, and eternal community work once released, no license ever again.
-Third time is life in jail and all of their possessions or whatever agreement is suitable.
+Third time is life in jail and surrendering all possessions or whatever agreement is suitable.

 Illegally operating a piece of machinery - be it a car, train, or nuclear submarine - is as serious as someone pointing a gun at everyone who walks by!
 Treat it as such because tens of thousands die from cars each year.